Why 'Booksmart' Stars Beanie Feldstein and Kaitlyn Dever Moved In Together During Filming

 The coming-of-age comedy features a pair of rule-following, overachieving high school best friends (played by Beanie Feldstein and Kaitlyn Dever) who try to squeeze in one huge night of finally cutting loose with their classmates before moving on to college.
 Unlike her lead characters, Wilde was surprised by just how fully prepared she was to step out of her own comfort zone.

-“From the moment I met Olivia, we'd be talking about our high school experiences,” added Feldstein.
-“We both went to really rigorous academic high schools and had a very, kind of like a Molly and Amy-esque high school experience, with how much pressure was put on us and how we internalized that pressure, so there was no better person to do the job.
+“From the moment I met Olivia, we'd be talking about our high school experiences,” Feldstein continued.
+“We both went to really rigorous academic high schools and had a very, kind of like a Molly and Amy-esque, high school experience, with how much pressure was put on us and how we internalized that pressure, so there was no better person to do the job.
 And she's also so brave in her directorial choices.
 They're just bold and unapologetic, in the same way that the two leads are.”

 Dever, who plays the more reserved but eager-to-bloom Amy, said she admired Wilde’s “deep understanding for what it's like to be young.
 She really, really gets it.
 She really gets life on a deeper level than I ever will.
 She really understands people and how a movie can move you in so many different ways.
 I think Booksmart does exactly that: it'll make you laugh, it'll make you cry.
 It'll make you feel giddy inside, it'll make you feel nervous, it'll make you scream.
 It'll make you feel a lot of things, and I think that is all because of her.
 She's an unforgettable person.”